jmrah/okta-smartfhir-docs/SETUP.md

 * [SMART Client Registration - Public](#smart-client-registration---public)

 ## Prerequisites
+* A deployment of the smart-mainline  branch of FHIR Works on AWS.
 * An Okta tenant ([Get one here free](https://developer.okta.com/signup))
 * Node.js 12+
 * Serverless framework ([Get started here](https://www.serverless.com/framework/docs/getting-started/#via-npm))
 * OpenSSL libraries (included on any *nix distribution)
-* Postman, or other API invocation tool (not strictly required- but will make configuration easier)
+* Postman, or other API invocation tool (not strictly required- but will make configuration easier).

 ## Solution Deployment and Initial Okta setup
 In this section, we'll do some initial Okta setup, as well as deploy all of the requisite endpoints to our chosen cloud serverless platform.